taichi-dev/taichi/docs/vector.rst

 Accessing components
 --------------------

-As global tensors of vectors
+As global arrays of vectors
 ++++++++++++++++++++++++++++
 .. attribute:: a[p, q, ...][i]

-    :parameter a: (tensor of Vector) the vector
+    :parameter a: (array of Vector) the vector
-    :parameter p: (scalar) index of the first tensor dimension
+    :parameter p: (scalar) index of the first array dimension
-    :parameter q: (scalar) index of the second tensor dimension
+    :parameter q: (scalar) index of the second array dimension
     :parameter i: (scalar) index of the vector component

     This extracts the first component of vector ``a[6, 3]``: